 Anthropology (ANTH)

-101 [DIVR] Introduction to Anthropology 3 Explores what it means to be human through the major subfields of anthropology, including biological anthropology (human evolution and variation), archaeology, sociocultural anthropology, and linguistics.
+101 [DIVR] Introduction to Anthropology 3 Explores what it means to be human through biological anthropology (human evolution), archaeology (material remains of past peoples), sociocultural anthropology (present peoples), and linguistics (language).
 Typically offered Fall and Summer.

-130 [SSCI] Great Discoveries in Archaeology 3 Impact of great archaeological discoveries and the work of archaeologists on our sense of the past.
+130 [SSCI] Global Discoveries in Archaeology 3 Impact of well-known archaeological sites on our understanding of the past.
 Typically offered Fall and Summer.

 201 [HUM] Art and Society 3 Art as an expression of social and cultural systems in non-Western societies.